 Thatís why protecting source water is one of the primary missions at the Washington Suburban Sanitary Commission.
 We provide safe, clean drinking water to 1.8 million residents in Prince Georgeís and Montgomery counties, and we take that responsibility very seriously.

-One way we protect the water is through the approximately 5,600-acre WSSC watershed —the buffer that reduces the sediment and pollutants reaching the Triadelphia and Rocky Gorge reservoirs.
-They hold the source water for our Patuxent Water Filtration Plant, which provides 30 percent of our customers with drinking water.
-Thatís more than 600,000 people.
+One way we protect the water is through the approximately 5600-acre WSSC watershed; the buffer that reduces the sediment and pollutants reaching the Triadelphia and Rocky Gorge reservoirs.
+They hold the source water for our Patuxent Water Filtration Plant that provides 30 percent of our customers with drinking water.
+Thatís over 600,000 people.

 Last year, WSSC issued new regulations with new restrictions impacting all users, including closing the watershed a month earlier in the fall and opening it a month later in the spring.
 We also limited horseback riding to the access roads.
 Our goal was and is to protect the watershed.

 A very small but vocal group felt we should have consulted them first.
 Perhaps in hindsight we should have.
 But I do want to make one thing very clear.
 At no time did we consider closing the watershed entirely for all recreational uses.
 But we cannot allow the interests of a tiny group override the well-being of the WSSC customers who drink the water from those reservoirs.
 There must be a balance.